Congregation Etz Hayim at Hollis Hills Bayside

-Congregation Etz Hayim at Hollis Hills Bayside is a synagogue located in the neighborhood of Hollis Hills in Queens, New York.
-Congregation Etz Hayim at Hollis Hills Bayside is an egalitarian synagogue providing worship in the Conservative tradition.
-As of 2016, 240 families are members of the synagogue.
+Congregation Etz Hayim at Hollis Hills Bayside is an egalitarian Conservative synagogue located in the neighborhood of Hollis Hills in Queens, New York City, New York, United States.
+The congregation was formed through a May 2021 consolidation of the Hollis Hills Bayside Jewish Center and the Marathon Jewish Community Center.

+As of 2016, 240 families were members of the synagogue.
 The synagogue today reflects a consolidation of the Hollis Hills Jewish Center, the Bayside Jewish Center Jewish Center of Oak Hills, and Marathon Jewish Community Center.

 History

 Hollis Hills Jewish Center

 Construction of the present building, originally named Hollis Hills Jewish Center, began on May 15, 1949.
 The cornerstone was laid on December 18, 1949.

 Hollis Hills Jewish Center was built in three stages.
 First, the basement was built on the 211th Street side of Union Turnpike.
 The original sanctuary was in this structure.
 During the second phase, in the 1950s, a new sanctuary was built above the original sanctuary.
 Finally, the current sanctuary was built on the 210th Street side.
 This sanctuary was dedicated in 1960.
 The original two sanctuaries faced east.
 The current sanctuary faces west.

 When Hollis Hills Jewish Center opened, it had 500 families as members.

+In 2023, the congregation was one of eleven Jewish organizations to receive funding through the United States' Department of Homeland Security Nonprofit Security Grant Program that enhances the safety and security of Jewish schools and places of worship to guard against threats and attacks.

 Bayside Jewish Center

-Bayside Jewish Center was created in 1938 when two groups of Jewish families who held services in two locations — one above a store on Bell Boulevard and the other in a store on 32nd Avenue — joined together, bought land, and erected a building on it on 35th Avenue between 206th Street and 207th Street.
+Bayside Jewish Center was created in 1938 when two groups of Jewish families who held services in two locations — one above a store on Bell Boulevard and the other in a store on 32nd Avenue — joined, bought land, and erected a building on it on 35th Avenue between 206th Street and 207th Street.
 In 1958, the property was condemned to make way for the Clearview Expressway.
 The next building cornerstone was quarried from Mount of Olives in Jerusalem and was laid in 1959.
 The dedication took place on October 6, 1960.
 The building was sold in 2016 as part of the consolidation process.
 Both congregations have had many members who were Holocaust survivors; in some cases both spouses are survivors.
 One of the Bayside members was on Schindler's List.